 The elderly population in California is vulnerable to all kinds of abuse.
 Many of our loved ones live in nursing homes, which are trusted to care for their residents appropriately and compassionately.
 Unfortunately, abuse of all forms is very common.
 Sexual abuse in nursing homes includes any kind of non-consensual sexual contact by one person to another.
 It also includes any situation in which a person is incapacitated or otherwise unable to give true consent.
-If you or a loved one is subjected to this reprehensible conduct in the Los Angeles area, you can seek the assistance of the nursing home abuse lawyers at Sharifi Firm in bringing a lawsuit for damages.Protect Your Rights against Sexual Abuse
+If you or a loved one is subjected to this reprehensible conduct, you can seek the assistance of the Los Angeles nursing home abuse lawyers at Sharifi Firm in bringing a lawsuit for damages.Protect Your Rights against Sexual Abuse

 The elderly in nursing homes are more susceptible to sexual abuse than some other groups because they may rely on their abusers and may not be able to fight back.
 Some signs of sexual abuse include STDs, an inability to walk or sit normally, and genital pain.
 Victims of sexual abuse may be able to bring a lawsuit under the Elder Abuse and Dependent Adult Civil Protection Act (EADACPA), which was created to protect both elders (those 65 and older) and dependent adults between 18 and 65 years old.
 The EADACPA protects individuals from all types of abuse, neglect, and other treatment that causes harm.

 Damages available under the EADACPA may include past and future medical expenses, past and future wage loss, and past and future pain and suffering.
 In an elder abuse case against a health care provider, plaintiffs often can be entitled to an award that is higher than the $250,000 general damages cap for misconduct that is not medical negligence but is considered willful neglect.
 Attorneys' fees, post-mortem recovery for pain and suffering, and punitive damages may also be available.